 In honor of Martin Luther King Day, today’s recipe is Dream Bars – bar cookies traditionally made with a shortbread crust and a topping of brown sugar, coconut, eggs and nuts.
-This version is a bit different.
-It lacks coconut and has a filling made with cream cheese and lemon.
+These “Sunshine Dream Bars” are a bit different.
+Instead of coconut, they have a filling made with cream cheese, lemon and pecans.
 The end result is a cross between lemon bars, cheesecake and pecan pie.
 What’s not to love?

 The original version makes a 13×9 inch pan, but I scaled it down to fit an 8 inch square pan.